imipolexg/heroku-buildpack-ember-builder/README.md

-This buildpack is a fork of [heroku-buildpack-ember-cli](https://github.com/tonycoco/heroku-buildpack-ember-cli), which it quite easy to hack this variation up.
+This buildpack is a fork of [heroku-buildpack-ember-cli](https://github.com/tonycoco/heroku-buildpack-ember-cli), which made it quite easy to hack this variation up.
 Thanks to everyone who worked on that.